vllm-project/vllm/docs/source/quantization/fp8_e4m3_kvcache.rst

 FP8 E4M3 KV Cache
 ==================

-The int8/int4 quantization scheme requires additional scale GPU memory storage, which reduces the expected GPU memory benefits.
+The FP8 quantized KV cache reduces memory footprint and bandwidth consumption, leading to better LLM serve performance overall.
-The FP8 data format retains 3 mantissa bits and can convert float/fp16/bflaot16 and fp8 to each other.
+The FP8 (OCP E4M3) data format retains 4 exponent bits and 3 mantissa bits, it can be converted to or from float/fp16/bfloat16, and the conversions are accelerated on recent silicons - AMD MI300, nVIDIA Hopper or later.

 Here is an example of how to enable this feature: